 LOVERS AND FIGHTERS, STARSHIPS AND DRAGONS

 Twelve of my Asimov's stories have now found a congenial home between the covers of a new collection published by Ian Strock's Fantastic Books, with an introduction by Michael Swanwick.
 The publisher's press release contains a complete description, along with a few kind words from Michael, Gardner Dozois, Jeffrey Ford, and Gregory Frost.
 Don Sakers called it "a perfect blend of really cool ideas and believable, sympathetic characters" in his Analog review.
 Paul de Filippo and Peter Heck said similar things in their reviews in Asimov's.
 The reviews on LibraryThing are equally enthusiastic.
 The book is currently available from Amazon and Barnes and Noble.
-It received its official launch at Boskone over Valentine weekend and you'll find pictures of the launch party on Michael's blog.